 - Educational opportunities.
 A resources section with clear steps on how to learn more (webinar, demo etc.) with a conversion point presented at the users' convenience.

 Building a powerful conversion web machine does not happen overnight, or even within the first year.
-All your other digital marketing efforts including email campaigns, content strategy, and paid amplification, are all essential parts to building traffic and conversions.
+All your other digital marketing efforts including email campaigns, content strategy, and paid amplification, conversational marketing, are all essential parts to building traffic and conversions.

 Here's the deal: you're a small fish in the vast internet sea.
 If you're not making it easy to convert, someone else is going to beat you to it.
 The vast majority of your visitors will not be ready, but you need to give them resources to bring them a step closer and simplify what it takes for them to pull the trigger.